richinex/pymultieis/docs/source/quick-start-guide.rst

 * The Bode plots - can be called before and after a fit.
 * The plot of the optimal parameters - can only be called after a fit.

 The :code:`plot_nyquist()` and :code:`plot_bode()` methods take in a :code:`steps` argument which determines the interval over which the plots are sampled.
 The default argument for the steps parameter is 1.
 A maximum of 20 plots can be shown to avoid cluttering the screen.
-The :code:`plot_params()` method has a :code:`show_errorbar` parameter.
+The :code:`plot_params()` method has a :code:`show_errorbar` parameter which accepts a boolean.
 When set to True, the parameters are plotted with their respective standard deviations shown as errorbars.
+There is also a labels parameters which accepts a dictionary as argument.
+The keys represent the circuit elements while the values are the respective units.

 .. code-block:: python